erikrikarddaniel/biomakefiles/doc/setting_up_project_directory.md

 $ git add -f *.fastq.gz	# Only proceed with this step if you're certain
 ```

-From now on, whenever you need fastq files in any of your directories, symlink to
+From now on, whenever you need the *raw, unprocessed* fastq files in any of
-the symlinks in the `samples` directory!
+your directories, symlink to the symlinks in the `samples` directory!

 Assuming you have transferred your fastq files (in gz format!) to the root
 directory, created symlinks in the `samples` directory and want to the files in